 Surrogacy Australia’s Support Service is a professional service based on best practice models.
-It is designed to support both surrogates and intended parents in forming well-suited teams and to support those teams over their surrogacy journeys with inbuilt counselling, mentoring and expenses management support.
+It is designed to support both surrogates and intended parents to form well-suited teams and also to support those teams over their surrogacy journeys with inbuilt counselling, mentoring and expense management support.

 Surrogate membership is FREE, and we will cover any costs you incur to apply, such as a GP report and your National Police check.

 Intended Parent membership to SASS is $990.
-This membership fee covers the cost of your advisory session, application processing and administration, pre-offer counselling (where required) and introduction to surrogates.
-Once your are introduced to a surrogate, a $3000 fee is payable for the support provided to you and your surrogate across your whole journey up to twelve months post birth.
+This membership fee covers the cost of your Mentor session, application processing and administration, pre-offer counselling (where required) and a potential introduction to a surrogate.
+If your are introduced to a surrogate, we encourage you to stay on for Journey Support, which is a $3000 fee for the support provided to you and your surrogate across your whole journey up to twelve months post birth.

 Surrogacy Australia’s Support Service (SASS) is a membership based organisation which aims to be open and inclusive to all, however please see the criteria below to check that you are eligible to join SASS.